March Madness Will Be A TV Affair

 Reaction to the NCAA decision rippled across the sports world to shock and disbelief.
 At the Big Sky Men's Basketball Tournament, Idaho State Head Coach Ryan Looney said, "As a coach, you go to a regional or you go to the Final 4, even as a fan if your team's still not playing, they're unbelievable atmospheres.
 To sort of think about that not being there is — wow."
 Still, he understands the decision, "It'll be a unique experience for sure.
 But honestly you gotta think of the safety and well-being of everyone."

-Similar limits will be imposed by the Atlantic Coast Conference.
+Similar limits will be imposed by the Atlantic Coast Conference, the Southeastern Conference, the Big 12, Big Ten and Pac-12, among others.

-Certain NBA games will also be played without fans.
-The Golden State Warriors announced their home game in San Francisco tomorrow against the Brooklyn Nets will be played in an empty arena.
-And it's possible all NBA games will follow suit.
-ESPN reports the league expects a decision "as soon as Thursday on next steps."
+Late Wednesday, the NBA suspended its season after a Utah Jazz player tested positive for COVID-19.
+The Jazz player, identified as Rudy Gobert, had not suited up for the game between Utah and the Oklahoma City Thunder.
+But the NBA said once it learned of the presumptive positive test, it suspended the game just before tip-off.

-Left undecided is whether the overhead public address systems will play any music during breaks or if there will be a PA announcer.
-And, of course, players will be able to hear their coaches bark instructions and fans watching on TV will definitely notice all those squeaks of basketball shoes.
+Now the NCAA has its own difficult decision to make — continue on with its March Madness tournaments or end the season early.

 Tom Goldman contributed reporting from Boise, Idaho.